Seven Factors to Consider When Choosing an Electric Actuator

 Regarding user interface, the Valvcon features a user interface board with simple controls.
 Everything is labeled right on the board, and there is no computer programming involved.

-Tritex
+Tritex II

-The Tritex requires a computer to program which adds a level of complexity and specialized training to set up, but also gives the user more custom controls.
+The Tritex II requires a computer to program which adds a level of complexity and specialized training to set up, but also gives the user more custom controls.

-Electric Actuator
+Kimray Electric Actuator

 One of the great features of the Kimray Electric Actuator is the push-button OLED screen, which allows quick set up and calibration.
 It can be calibrated on a 2” valve body in approximately 35 seconds.